 - Furniture is to remain in the room at all times.
 Residence hall furniture should not be stored in hallways, hall closets, attics, or other locations within or outside of the residence hall other than the residence hall room for which it was originally assigned. - Furniture should be used for the purpose for which it is intended.
 For example, wardrobe doors should not be removed and used to construct bookshelves. - Furniture is not to be disassembled nor be permanently altered in any way. - Furniture that is not manufactured for stacking may not be stacked.
 Beds designed for bunking may not be stacked more than two high.
 Stadium seating of couches and all other furniture is not permitted. - Non-College issued furniture that is added to the room by the student must be in good condition, and fit the room in such a way that the beds, center of the room, and access doors are clear of all obstructions.
-Students are encouraged to use extreme caution in bringing in outside furniture to ensure that it is free of pests such as bed bugs, cockroaches, fleas, ticks, etc. Any pests brought in by outside furniture (and/or other belongings) will be removed by the College at the responsible student(s) expense using what the College determines to be appropriate methods and/or outside resources to treat and eradicate the problem.
-Water beds, lofts, or platforms are not permitted and shelves may not be placed over beds or access doors. - All problems with or damage to College-issued furniture should be reported to the student's Resident Assistant or Residence Director as soon as possible upon discovery of the concern. - Should pest (roaches, bed bugs, etc.) be transported into College facilities via student owned furniture (an or other belongings) treatment and eradication will be conducted via a College-approved pest control service provider at the full expense of the student(s).
+Large/Heavy pieces of furniture (Pool tables, Safes, etc.) should be examined by the RD before entering the residence hall Students are encouraged to use extreme caution in bringing in outside furniture to ensure that it is free of pests such as bed bugs, cockroaches, fleas, ticks, etc. Any pests brought in by outside furniture (and/or other belongings) will be removed by the College at the responsible student(s) expense using what the College determines to be appropriate methods and/or outside resources to treat and eradicate the problem.
+Water beds, lofts, or platforms are not permitted and shelves may not be placed over beds or access doors.

+- All problems with or damage to College-issued furniture should be reported to the student's Resident Assistant or Residence Director as soon as possible upon discovery of the concern. - Should pest (roaches, bed bugs, etc.) be transported into College facilities via student owned furniture (an or other belongings) treatment and eradication will be conducted via a College-approved pest control service provider at the full expense of the student(s).